mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MailKit.Hosting.md

 #### Dispose
-Disposes of the resources used by the .
+Disposes of the resources used by the
+ *See: T:Eliassen.MailKit.Hosting.EmailMessageReceiverHost*.

 #### StartAsync(System.Threading.CancellationToken)
 Starts the message receiver host.

 ##### Parameters
 * *cancellationToken:* The cancellation token.